fajieyuan/WSDM2019-nextitnet/README.md

 }

-1 )you can run nextitrec.py directly, which includes training and testing
+1 )you can run nextitrec.py (python nextitrec.py) directly, which includes training and testing

 2 )you can aslo run nextitrec_generate.py, which is only for predicting/generating.
 But you need check whether your model variables have been saved when you run nextitrec.py.